ClusterHQ/flocker/docs/docker-integration/cloudformation.rst

    export FLOCKER_CONTROL_SERVICE=<ControlNodeIP>
    flockerctl status # should show two nodes running flockerctl ls # should show no datasets yet
-   # TODO make flockerctl work like this (with env vars)

 .. raw:: html